 Common Cause New York has been fighting for fair and objective redistricting for over a decade.

-Today, Common Cause New York is training partners and advocates on drawing community maps and on meaningful participation in the redistricting process ahead of New York Redistricting Commission’s public hearings.
+In 2021, Common Cause New York trained partners and advocates on drawing community maps and on meaningful participation in the redistricting process ahead of New York Redistricting Commission’s public hearings.
 We need citizen mapmakers to make sure that maps put forward by the Commission are the best–and fairest–possible.

 What are community maps?